King William Ale House: History

 The King William Ale House stands as part of a group of three houses, which were built in approximately 1670; originally built as a refuge for poor women, the buildings were later converted into public houses.
 The three buildings were designated as a Grade II* listed building on 8 January 1959, and currently include two public houses, the King William Ale House as well as The Famous Royal Navy Volunteer, with a restaurant between them.

 The building is timber-framed, with brick stacks; the front of the building is gabled with three jettied floors.
-It has a single-story wing to the back block on Little King Street, which also dates to the 17th century.
-The sash windows of the building are in an 18th-century style, but restored in the late 20th century.
+It has a single-storey wing to the back block on Little King Street, which also dates to the 17th century.
+The sash windows of the building are in an 18th-century style, but were restored in the late 20th century.
 The King Street entrance includes an 18th-century shop front, with a 17th-century door frame.

 Present usage

-The King William Ale House is owned and operated by Samuel Smith Brewery.
+The King William Ale House is owned and operated by Samuel Smith Old Brewery.
 It has two entrances, one on King Street, the other on Little King Street.
 Inside there is a stone fireplace and a number of seating booths.
 The pub also has sufficient space for pool tables.
 The draught ales are kept in kegs rather than casks.